-The Enlistment Qualification Standards for the US Military states, “In order to join the US Military, you must either be a US citizen, or you must be a legal permanent immigrant, physically living in the United States, with a green card. “ And, generally, that remains true – the recruiting manuals make the same statement.
-However…
+The Enlistment Qualification Standards for the U.S. Military state, “In order to join the U.S. Military, you must either be a U.S. citizen, or you must be a legal permanent immigrant, physically living in the United States, with a Green Card."

-The aim was to recruit about 333 people with the needed medical/dental skills and up to 557 people with critical foreign language and culture skills.
+The aim was to recruit people with needed medical or dental skills and training as well as people with critical foreign language and culture skills.
 In return for their service, those enlisting through this program were able to apply for U.S. citizenship on an expedited basis.
-While the US Army was the first to implement the program in 2009, the Navy joined the initiative soon after – though as a whole, the US Army was the main participant branch of service.

-Healthcare professionals who enlisted as officers (yes, enlisted as officers – the Army is the only service where individuals must enlist first, before attending Officer Candidate School [OCS]), were required to serve either three years of active duty or six years in the Reserves.
+Health care professionals who enlisted as officers (the Army is the only service where individuals must enlist first, before attending Officer Candidate School), were required to serve either three years of active duty or six years in the Reserves.
 Immigrants who enlisted based on their language skills were required to serve for a minimum of four years of active duty.

-Participants who failed to serve their term of service could lose their citizenship - in fact, Citizenship granted as a part of the MANVI program may possibly be revoked if the person was separated from the Armed Forces under other than honorable conditions before the person served honorably for a period of (or periods aggregating) five years.
+Participants who failed to serve their term of service could lose their citizenship; in fact, citizenship granted as a part of the MAVNI program could possibly be revoked if the person was separated from the Armed Forces under other than honorable conditions before the five-year mark.

 In 2012 the MAVNI program was renewed, expanded and extended again in 2014.

 In 2016, after implementing more stringent background check requirements, the Obama administration froze the program, leaving several thousand recruits without any way to advance.

 The terms of the MAVNI program required participants to begin boot camp within three years of their enlistment.
 Most of the last batch of MAVNI recruits timed out of the service while awaiting the background check process to be completed.